The Price Is Right: Showcase Showdown

-The game also features two Showcase Showdown rounds, held after all six pricing games have been played (a procedural change starting early in Season 51 tapings; prior to 2021, they were held after the third and sixth pricing games).
+The game also features two Showcase Showdown rounds, held after all six pricing games have been played (a procedural change starting early in Season 51 tapings; prior to 2021, they were held after the third and sixth pricing games, and on broadcast, it is always broadcast after the third game for the first and sixth game for the second).
 The three contestants who played each pricing game in each half compete to spin a vertical wheel, known as "the Big Wheel", to determine who will proceed to the show's final round known as the Showcase.
 The contestants play in the order of the value of their winnings per half (including the One Bid), with the contestant who has won the most spinning last.
-A coin toss will determine who has the advantage in case of a tie; furthermore, since the 2021 administrative change, the players in the first three pricing games play first, followed by the second three.
-This change was made for logistics, since three (and since four) episodes are taped in a day.
-The first Showdown is edited into the broadcast after the third pricing game, and the second Showdown is edited in after the sixth game.

 The wheel contains 20 sections showing values from 5¢ to $1.00, in increments of five cents.
 Upon spinning, the contestant may choose to accept the value of the first spin, or take a second spin and accept the combined value of the two.
+The wheel must make at least one complete revolution, and spins which fail to do so are not counted.
 After the first contestant has finished spinning, the second and third must beat or tie the value of the first contestant's spin; failure to do so in two spins, or having two spins whose combined value is greater than $1.00, eliminates a contestant from the Showcase Showdown.
 If the first two players spin over $1.00, then the third player wins by default and has only one spin.
-Whichever contestant has achieved the highest spin value proceeds to the Showcase.
 Contestants who are unable to spin the wheel on their own are allowed to have another person spin on their behalf.
 Contestants who achieve an exact score of $1.00 in one or two spins are awarded a cash bonus and a chance to spin the wheel again, known as a "bonus spin".
-During a "bonus spin", a cash bonus of $25,000 is given if the wheel lands on the $1.00 space again, and $10,000 for landing on the 5¢ or 15¢ spaces.
-In the event of a tie, each contestant who is tied is allowed another singular spin of the wheel to break the tie, with the highest-valued spin resulting in that contestant proceeding to the Showcase.
+During a "bonus spin", a cash bonus of $25,000 is given if the wheel lands on the $1.00 space again, and $10,000 if it lands on the 5¢ or 15¢ spaces.
+Ties are broken by an additional spin from each tied contestant.
+The two highest-scoring contestants of the Showcase Showdown rounds proceed to the final round, known as the Showcase.

+For Season 55, Wednesday episodes are designated as "Wild Wheel Wednesdays," where a $1.00 spin is worth $10,000.
+During a bonus spin, the bonuses are $25,000 for the 5¢ or 15¢ spaces, $100,000 for the $1.00 space, a car for the 55¢ space (for the show's 55th season, a tribute to Dream Car Weeks when a car prize replaced the bonus for the $1.00 on the bonus spin), and a randomly selected prize for 20¢ (for Drew Carey's 20th season).